Cartesian for-each at runtime

 Breadth-first algorithm (pseudo-code)

-Breadth-first algorithm is straight-forward to think of.
+The breadth-first algorithm is straightforward to think of.

 // procedure: extend_cp